Bitcoin Self-Custody Built to Survive Real Life

 - Quorum-based spending: 2-of-3 signatures are required for every spend.

-- Redundancy without surrender: you retain control while removing a single point of failure.
+- Redundancy without surrender: you retain control while distributing responsibility across multiple keys.

 - Continuity by design: documented procedures keep the system executable for trustees/heirs.